Microsoft Flight Simulator (2020 video game): Critical response

 Microsoft Flight Simulator, within PC as well as Xbox Series X and Series S, received "universal acclaim" from video game critics, according to review aggregator website Metacritic.
 Within the site, the game is rated the third-best PC game of 2020, behind Half-Life: Alyx and Hades, as well as the tenth most discussed game.
 On OpenCritic, another aggregator, it was rated "Mighty" based on 86 critics, along with the summary: "Microsoft Flight Simulator is a technical marvel, with an insane amount of polish, incredible realism, and phenomenal controls."
 Many reviewers have placed it among the best games of the year and a gaming essential, with Kat Bailey of USGamer awarding it August 2020's Game of the Month.

 Reviewers considered the graphics and realism of Flight Simulator as the reason it stands out, with Tokarev Kirill of 80 LEVEL and Chad Sapieha of Common Sense Media describing its authenticity as unprecedented, and other critics calling it an aesthetic feat within PC gaming.
 It has also been said to be a one-of-a-kind masterpiece that appears once a generation, and is predicted to see everlasting legacy.
-Despite some technical issues, Engadget's Devindra Hardawar found the VR version of the game realistic, to the extent that its visuals resonated with him.
+Despite some technical issues, Engadgets Devindra Hardawar found the VR version of the game realistic, to the extent that its visuals resonated with him.
 Shacknews and VG247 described the game as revolutionary within the series, as it is the first entry to be used widely by those outside the aviation community.
 Thus, many critics suggest that non-aviation lovers will also adore the game, especially due to its inherent futuristic sensation.
 Mark Hachman of PC World also opines that the game allows for a free exploration of Earth, without worrying about contributing to climate change.
 It has been labeled the best-looking video game of all time as well as the best-looking flight simulator, albeit being disclaimed as a still-imperfect "work in progress".